Manatee Habitats

 Geographic Locations of All Manatee Species

-Three species of manatee exist: West Indian, Amazonian, and West African.
-The West Indian manatee is divided into two separate subspecies: Florida manatee and Caribbean manatee.
-They are thought to be distinct subspecies because of the large body of water separating them from one another.
+- This species is separated into two subspecies because of the large body of water separating them from one another.

 Manatees live in shallow, calm rivers, estuaries, saltwater bays, canals, and coastal areas.
 Manatees move from fresh to salt water with no problem.
 In the United States, the Florida manatee inhabits the state’s coastal waters, rivers, and springs.